 Finally, wood isn’t fire-resistant.
 This can be a major deciding factor if you live in an area with a dry climate where forest fires are common.

 Examples of different wood siding options:

-This exterior allows for creativity as you can use boards of different lengths.
-Some of the woods used are pine, fir, cedar, and redwood.
+Board and Batten exterior siding allow for creativity as you can use boards of different lengths.
+Some of the woods used are pine, fir, cedar and redwood.
 Although the commonly used material is wood, engineered wood and vinyl can also be used.

 The average cost is between $2.05 to $2.38 per board.

 - It makes a house seem taller because it is typically installed vertically.